A Guide to Airports in Washington State, USA

 Flyers can also find a selection of dining options, including a bar and grill and take-out shops.
 There's additionally a gift shop and concession selling in-flight necessities.

-🏨 Place to stay close to the Tri-Cities Airport
+🏨 Accommodation close to the Tri-Cities Airport

 Pullman-Moscow Regional Airport